Painkillers In Pregnancy Linked to Cerebral Palsy28 Nov 2017 | Stephanie Prior

 A New Study Linking Pain Relief and Cerebral Palsy

 During the study period, 357 children were diagnosed with Cerebral Palsy.
 During the same period, 49% of the women used paracetamol while pregnant, 3% used aspirin and 4% used ibuprofen.
 By comparing data, the scientists concluded that ‘children exposed to paracetamol in [the] second trimester’ of pregnancy have an increased risk of Cerebral Palsy.
-They also found that if a foetus is exposed to aspirin, the child also had an increased risk of developing Cerebral Palsy.
+They also found that if a foetus is exposed to aspirin, the child has an increased risk of developing Cerebral Palsy.
 However, there was no obvious increased risk with ibuprofen.
 For these reasons, and until the safety of paracetamol and aspirin during pregnancy could be further evaluated, the team advised caution in their use by pregnant women.

 NHS Official Advice to Pregnant Women

-The NHS website states that, ‘ you should avoid taking medicines when you’re pregnant, particularly during the first three months’ but that paracetamol is the ‘preferred choice’ to treat mild or moderate pain and fever.
-It also states that ‘Paracetamol has been used routinely during all stages of pregnancy’, ‘there is no clear evidence that it has any harmful effects on the unborn baby’ and that paracetamol is ‘generally safe to take as a painkiller in the first six months of pregnancy’.
+The NHS website states that’ you should avoid taking medicines when you’re pregnant, particularly during the first three months’ but that paracetamol is the ‘preferred choice’ to treat mild or moderate pain and fever.
+It also states that ‘Paracetamol has been used routinely during all stages of pregnancy’, ‘there is no clear evidence that it has any harmful effects on the unborn baby’, and that paracetamol is ‘generally safe to take as a painkiller in the first six months of pregnancy’.

 However, the NHS website also clarifies that pregnant women should get advice from their GP or midwife before taking any tablets and that taking any medicines during the first three months of pregnancy should be avoided if possible.